TOP 10 SITES FOR FREELANCER JOBS

 Based in the USA, open to anyone.

-fiverr.com boasts the world’s largest marketplace for digital services.
+fiverr.com boasts the world’s largest marketplace for digital freelancer jobs.
 From graphic design to videography, music, writing, and programming, there’s something for everyone.
 It’s completely flexible, allowing almost any service, so long as it’s legal.

 They recommend bundling your services into packages and up-selling.
 Depending on your activity on the site, there are different levels to help with promotional listings.
 There are also online courses to improve your skills.